eBay/TrustFabric/Overview.md

 ============

-TrustFabric is an open-source specification and implementation for Application Identity and Access management.
+TrustFabric is an open-source specification and implementation for Cloud Native Identity and Access management.
 It secures interactions between applications and between users and applications.

-TrustFabric establishes the application organization and life-cycle model for a strong application identity representation.
-The specification itself is a collection of industry standards, aligned to provide very high interoperability and security to help organizations leverage their investments in existing identity and security solutions.
+TrustFabric is an extension of OAuth2, OIDC and UMA 2.0 specifications.
+It establishes a strong application identity representation for handing the challenges associated with microservices, e.g. compromised application identity and credentials, larger attack surface and confused deputy.

 Challenges
 ==========